SnitTeshome/PRODIGY_DS_01/README.md

 5. Open a pull request.

 ## 🛡️ License
-This project is open-source and available under the **MIT License**.
+This project is open-source and available under the **https://github.com/SnitTeshome/PRODIGY_DS_01**.

 ---